sarazong/Predicting_SF_Housing_Price/README.md

 ## Metis Data Science Bootcamp Project2
-### Cost of a Home in San Francisco
+## Cost of a Home in San Francisco

 ### Description
- High paid jobs, great food, fun activities, fabulous weather, just to name a few of the reasons San Francisco has attracted talents all over the United States.
+ High paid jobs, great food, fun activities, fabulous weather, just to name a few of the reasons San Francisco has attracted talent all over the United States.
 Some may come and go.
-However, many love the  city enough to consider buying a house and staying long-term.
-For those who are thinking of purchasing a house in the city, they may want to know:
+However, many love the  city enough to consider buying a home and staying long-term.
+For those who are thinking of purchasing a home in the city, they may want to know:
 1. is this a good time to buy?
 2. what property type can we offer?
 3. where in the city is more affordable?